New York (state): Regions

 Due to its long history, New York has several overlapping and often conflicting definitions of regions within the state.
 The regions are also not fully definable due to the colloquial use of regional labels.
 The New York State Department of Economic Development provides two distinct definitions of these regions.
-It divides the state into ten economic regions, which approximately correspond to terminology used by residents:
+It divides the state's counties into ten economic regions, which approximately correspond to terminology used by residents: